-How to Get Permission to Enroll in Permission-Only Course
+How to Get Permission to Enroll in Permission-Only Courses

-Permission slips will be issued starting Monday, Oct 15th, at 8 a.m.
+Permission requests will be processed and permissions issued starting Monday, March 16 at 8 a.m.

 As a way of ensuring that students who need particular courses to graduate or to progress in their major have priority, the English Department manages enrollments in certain high-demand courses by permission only.

-The following courses require permission available from the English Department's main office (ECS 108):
+The following courses require permission, which is available online from the links below:

 Click here for information about how to enroll in ENGL 100, Expository Writing I for International Students, and ENGL 210, Honors English.